Turning screen time into family time

 • Establish a noscreen rule (that includes smartphones!) during key family moments: dinnertime, bedtime, trips to the park, etc.

-Finding it hard to cut down?
+Finding it hard to disconnect?

 Are you addicted to your phone or to video games?
-Start by trying to figure out why: do you use your phone to escape boredom, avoid your problems, reduce stress, relax, or calm down?
-“Pay attention as well to how you feel when you can’t use your device,” says Marie-Anne Sergerie.
+Start by trying to figure out why: Do you use your phone to escape boredom, avoid your problems, reduce stress, relax, or calm down?
+“Pay attention to how you feel when you can’t use your device,” says Marie-Anne Sergerie.
 “If you get grumpy, frustrated, upset, or depressed, it could be a sign that you’re using it to manage your emotions.”

 If this rings true for you, Sergerie suggests exploring healthier ways to meet your needs, such as walking, meditating, exercising, taking your child to the park, reading, or listening to music.
-“The idea isn’t to eliminate screens altogether but to remember that there are other ways to keep yourself entertained.” she adds.
+“The idea isn’t to eliminate screens altogether but to remember that there are other ways to keep yourself entertained.”

 By using screens in moderation, you set a good example for your child.
 “I worked hard to break my addiction to my smartphone,” says Aurore.
 “I want to show my kids that there’s more to life than staring at screens, starting with showing an interest in the people around us.”